gbade/HiedelbergProject/README.md

 ## Deliverables
-Your task is to adjust the project so that this race condition no longer is possible and the business rules around item creation are met.
-You should feel free to adjust any aspect of the project except for the test itself.
+There are two integration tests that have been created in the `HeidelbergCement.CaseStudies.Concurrency.Api.Test.Integration/ItemsTests.cs` project/folder.
+These tests demonstrate actual scenarios where the concurrency issues are present.

+The project should be modified so that the tests successfully pass (i.e. no more concurrency issues) and the business requirements are still fulfilled.

+1. A zip file containing your modified project
-Also include in your email your analysis of the problem, its causes, possible solutions, and why you selected your currently implemented solution.
+2. Your analysis of the problem, its causes, possible solutions, and why you selected your currently implemented solution.
+3. Your analysis of DDD and its merits and possible drawbacks in the current solution.

 # Project Setup Basics
 Your purpose is to get all of the tests working.